Microneedling vs Laser – What You Need To Know

 Introduction to Microneedling and Lasers

 Microneedling is an emerging minimally-invasive treatment that is gaining popularity due to its minimum downtime and almost-immediate visible results.
-Although fractional ablative lasers have bridged the efficacy-versus-downtime gap between the traditional CO2 lasers and nonablative lasers, no laser can treat severe perioral rhytides successfully.
+Although fractional ablative lasers have bridged the efficacy-versus-downtime gap between the traditional CO2 fractional lasers and nonablative lasers, no laser can treat severe perioral rhytides successfully.
 In this article, we are going to deep dive into microneedling and lasers, and explain what each one does for your skin and what one is right for you.
 Read on.

-On the other hand, microneedling together with micro-wounding creates controlled wounds that encourages healing in a way that tilling a field increases its yield.
-Microneedling is also affordable and inexpensive, and combines well with other aesthetic procedures.
+On the other hand, microneedling together with micro-wounding creates controlled wounds on the skin surface that encourages healing in a way that tilling a field increases its yield.
+Microneedling is also affordable and inexpensive, and combines well with other aesthetic procedures as an ideal treatment.

 Generally, most dermatologists would recommended using microneedling devices with disposable tips (for safety and hygiene reasons) and with as many needles as possible.
 Drum-shaped needle rollers are hard to clean, and also hard to apply the appropriate pressure to the skin.
 In addition, the permanent needles dulls quickly and cannot reach the effectiveness of the microneedling pens.